 English and Spanish

 (1) Describe how the school will timely communicate information about Title I, Part A programs and activities during the year.
-(2) Include the tools and resources that will be used for communication.
+(2) How will communication take place for parents with the different languages mentioned in the question above if applicable?
+(3) Include the tools and resources that will be used for communication.

-Baldwin will utilize various forms of communication including the parent call out and email system (school messenger), the school website, the school marquee, the school newsletter as well as fliers sent home and mail outs when determined that they are needed.
+Baldwin will utilize various forms of communication including the parent call out and email system (Blackboard Parent Link, FOCUS), the school website, the school marquee, the school newsletter as well as fliers sent home and mail outs when determined that they are needed.
 We will use these forms of communication to inform parents of meeting dates and times, test dates and times, of their ability to go on our FOCUS and look at class curriculum and student progress.
 These alerts will be delivered 2 to 3 weeks in advance and repeat the weeks to follow.

 The School will host parent evenings to explain the requirements and achievement levels on specific state assessments.
 These parent evenings are grade level specific.